 - Camp shoes or booties

 Because this section of the pack will hang below your core, you won’t want to load it down with your heaviest items.
-Putting the sleeping bag at the bottom of a pack is so commonplace that some backpacking packs—including our top-rated Osprey Atmos AG and women’s Ariel AG—even have separate compartments here with external zipper access.
+Putting the sleeping bag at the bottom of a pack is so commonplace that some backpacking packs—including our top-rated Osprey Atmos AG and women’s Aura AG—even have separate compartments here with external zipper access.
 However, for the tightest pack job (see “Fill the Gaps” below), we generally prefer to unzip the internal dividing wall and combine the bottom with the main compartment.

 b.
 Middle of Main Compartment